Infant24/SGD-Classifier/README.md

 /*
 Program to implement the prediction of iris species using SGD Classifier.

-Developed by: Pugazh sozhan A
+Developed by: Infant Maria Stefanie.F
-RegisterNumber:24000166
+Register Number: 212224230095

 ![image](https://github.com/user-attachments/assets/768a7a04-bf1a-4f38-a0de-ccfab1bfeab0)

 */